StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_health.md

 8. To more closely inspect what the synchronization is doing, [use the StackState CLI](../../../configure/health/debug-health-sync.md)

 {% hint style="info" %}
-The configured `collection_interval` will be used as the [`repeat_interval` for the health synchronization](../../../configure/health/health-synchronization.md#repeat-interval).
 Make sure that the value set for the `collection_interval` matches the time that the check will take to run.
+This is the [`repeat_interval` used for the health synchronization](../../../configure/health/health-synchronization.md#repeat-interval).
 {% endhint %}

 ### Disable the Agent check